Valaciclovir Tablets

 -

 Valaciclovir is used to treat outbreaks of symptoms (flare-ups) or taken every day over 6 to 12 months to prevent herpes outbreaks if you get them often.
-It can help you by reducing how long it takes you to heal from an outbreak and lowers the chances of you passing the virus on to someone else.
+It can help you by reducing the time to heal from an outbreak and lowers the chances of you passing the virus on to someone else.

-Valaciclovir does not cure herpes.
+While valaciclovir eases the symptoms, it does not cure herpes.
 There’s no current cure for genital herpes or cold sores.
 But it can help you by treating outbreaks or suppressing the virus to keep it in a dormant (inactive) state to prevent outbreaks and stop you from getting symptoms.
-You can never get rid of herpes completely.

 -